Hydrolea ovata

 Hydrolea ovata is a species of flowering plant known by the common names ovate false fiddleleaf and blue waterleaf.
 It is native to the southeastern United States.

-This rhizomatous perennial herb has spiny stems growing up to 2 feet tall.
+This rhizomatous perennial herb has spiny stems that grow up to 2 feet tall.
 The spiny, alternately arranged leaves are oval in shape.
 The flowers are blue.

 This is a wetland species.
-It grows near ponds, ditches, and other wet sites.
-It is used in wetland restoration projects.
+It grows near ponds, ditches, and other wet sites and is used in wetland restoration projects.